ksundaysky/battleship/README.md

 Shoot outcome

 Depending on shoot outcome fields will change its state and colour.
 Red means that shoot has missed the target and there’s no enemy ship on given field.
 Green means enemy ship has been hit.
 Each ship from our fleet placed on the left board is marked with grey colour.
 X symbol on such a ship means, that it was hit by the enemy.

-Left board - view of our fleet		      		Right board - view of enemy’s board and
-                                                                                                 shots fired at his fleet

 Fleet placement